Visit HG80 Pet-Friendly Taco Truck

 “Because it’s not in my nature to do anything the normal way, what I do is take all your favorite dishes from a bunch of different cuisines and I turn them into taco form,” he says.
 “It’s been a fun project to take these dishes and reimagine them as tacos.”

-Everything is made from scratch using farm ingredients whenever possible, including meat from Radical Roots Farm and Baffoni Farm chicken.
-Berner also makes his own potato chips and offers them topped simply with salt and vinegar or salt and pepper, and seasoned with cheddar powder and salsa spices.
+Hence the truck’s new tagline: “Your Faves.
+Tacofied.”
+Everything on the menu is made from scratch using farm ingredients whenever possible, including meat from Radical Roots Farm and Baffoni’s Poultry Farm chicken.
+Berner also makes his own potato chips and offers them topped simply with salt and vinegar or salt and pepper, then seasoned with cheddar powder and salsa spices.
 He pays homage to his bartending roots by making his own sodas and seltzers flavored with strawberry and cilantro, ginger, black tea and lemon and orange and basil.
 Food is served on compostable trays, drinks are capped with wide-mouth lids instead of straws, and Berner also sells Buppy Pets dog treats for his canine customers.

-One of the reasons Berner left the restaurant business is because he wanted to be his own boss and find ways to give back.
+One of the reasons Berner pivoted from the more traditional, brick and mortar restaurant scene to a food truck model is because he wanted to be his own boss and find ways to give back.
 HG80 also hires employees through Open Doors, a program that helps people who have been incarcerated reintegrate into society.
 “I think it’s a great organization and a great program,” Berner says.
 “It’s something that was important to me.
 These folks have a hard time getting back on their feet and I think it’s really unfair.
 If there’s something I can do to help, then I want to do that,” he says.
 “It feels good to be able to give someone a job and help out in that way.”

 “Food trucks are a nice alternative to traditional caterers,” Berner says.
 “It’s a little more casual, and definitely less expensive.” hg80food.com